mcuntz/pyjams/README.rst

    * - mrair2eair
      - Partial pressure of water vapour from mixing ratio and total pressure
    * - ncinfo
-     - Same as `infonetcdf`
+     - Extract information from netCDF file
    * - ncio
      - netCDF4 functions to copy a netcdf file while doing some transformations on variables and dimensions
    * - ncread
-     - Same as `readnetcdf`
+     - Read variables from netCDF file
    * - num2date
      - Return datetime objects given numeric time values
    * - position
      - Position arrays of subplots to be used with add_axes
    * - readnetcdf
-     - Read variables from netCDF file
+     - Read variables from netCDF file, same as `ncread`
    * - rhair2eair
      - Partial pressure of water vapour from relative humidity and temperature
    * - rhair2vpd